Slack Connect guide: work with external organizations

 - Workflows can be used by anyone in the channel.

-- App shortcuts are available to people from other organizations if an app is installed to their workspace.
+- Shortcuts associated with apps are available to people from other organizations if an app is installed to their workspace.
 When people take an action from an app shortcut, it will only apply to the account they've connected to the app.

 - Apps added by another organization will include that organization's Slack icon next to the app name.
 Only people from the organization that added an app can remove it from a channel.